 From my experience, they do not seem to bother to interact with Australian people or to learn the culture.
 The sheltered experience in the Japanese restaurant is similar.

 Historical Chinese Aspirations

 Recently, it has become much easier for wealthy Chinese to travel to Australia.
 Plane-loads of 1-year lifestyle Chinese, or student visa Chinese come to Australia for that Australian experience, whereas 20 years ago you would see Chinese people come to Australia strictly to do business and then settle down in Australia.

 The foreigners that immigrated to Australia 20 years ago thought, “We are going to stay here for a long time and adapt.”

-There is no right way or wrong way, only cultural differences visible to me on the streets of Sydney between Chinese travellers decades ago compared to the aspirations of modern Chinese travellers today.
+There is no right way or wrong way, only cultural differences visible to me on the streets of Sydney between Chinese travelers decades ago compared to the aspirations of modern Chinese travelers today.